nomadjimbob/mikio/README.md

 ## Possible Breaking Changes

+- 2022-10-04
+  - Some elements now have their own color options to allow finer control of your website design.

 - 2022-04-25
   - Added support for the defer js option in Hogsfather to override the templates default defer action of always.
   - The new Typeahead search feature is enabled by default.
 This can be turned off in the config.